soldierofhell/Combined-Keypoints/README.md

 **If you want to use pytorch pre-trained models, please remember to transpose images from BGR to RGB, and also use the same data preprocessing (minus mean and normalize) as used in Pytorch pretrained model.**

-Download the trained Keypoint models for cars and persons and place them i9n the home folder
+Download the trained Keypoint models for cars and persons and place them in the home folder

 - [Cars](https://drive.google.com/open?id=1wHhtmYiBZexR2UMjBNuV-1J9ELZ9NV7n), [Persons](https://drive.google.com/open?id=13Dn9_K-DvElBKGpc_AcwRNr6gmSEC6cR)